Meir Kahane

-Kahane was assassinated in a New York City hotel by an Egyptian-born U.S. citizen in November 1990.
-His legacy continues to influence militant and far-right political groups active today in Israel.

 Personal life

 Meir Kahane was born in Brooklyn, New York, to an Orthodox Jewish family.
 Kahane was a member of an established rabbinic family, including his father, who was head of the Flatbush Board of Rabbis.
-His father, Yechezkel Shragei (Charles) Kahane (1905–1978), had studied at Polish and Czech yeshivas, and was the author of the rabbinic work Torah Yesharah.
-He was deeply involved in the Revisionist Zionist movement as a close friend of Ze'ev Jabotinsky.
+His father, Yechezkel Shragei (Charles) Kahane (1905–1978), was the rabbi of a large synagogue in Brooklyn, author of the interpretive Torah translation Torah Yesharah, and a strong supporter of the Revisionist Zionist movement.
 Kahane's grandfather was Nachman Kahane (1869–1937), a leading rabbinic scholar in Safed, who was the son of Baruch David Kahane (1850–1925), the author of Hibat ha-Eretz, and a disciple of Chaim Halberstam of Sanz.
 Baruch David was a direct descendant of Simcha Rappaport (1650–1718), of the Rappaport rabbinic family, who were allegedly able to trace their ancestry back to Eleazar ben Azariah, a 1st-century sage in the Land of Israel.
-Baruch David immigrated to Mandatory Palestine from Poland in 1873.
-An uncle of Kahane's was killed in Safed during the 1929 Arab riots.
+Baruch David immigrated to Ottoman Palestine from Poland in 1873.
+Kahane's father was born in Safed while his mother Sonia was born in Latvia.
+An uncle of Kahane's was killed in Safed during the 1929 Palestine riots.

-As a teenager, Kahane became an ardent admirer of Jabotinsky and Peter Bergson, who were frequent guests in his parents' home.
+As a teenager, Kahane became an ardent admirer of Eri Jabotinsky and Peter Bergson, who were frequent guests in his parents' home.
 He joined the Betar (Brit Trumpeldor) youth wing of Revisionist Zionism.
-He was active in protests against Ernest Bevin, the British Foreign Secretary who maintained restrictions on the immigration of Jews, even Holocaust survivors, to Palestine after the end of the Second World War.
-In 1947, Kahane was arrested for throwing eggs and tomatoes at Bevin, who was disembarking at Pier 84 on a visit to New York.
-A photo of the arrest appeared in the New York Daily News.
+He was active in protests against Ernest Bevin, the British Foreign Secretary who maintained restrictions on the emigration of Jews, even Holocaust survivors, to Palestine after the end of the Second World War.
+In 1949, Kahane was arrested for throwing eggs and tomatoes at Bevin, who was disembarking at Pier 90 on a visit to New York.
+A photo of his arrest appeared in the New York Daily News.
 In 1954, he became the Mazkir (Secretary) of Greater New York City's 16 Bnei Akiva chapters.